uiuc-focal-lab/spectra/README.md

 ```bash
 python3 src/run_abcrown_abr.py <model_name> --abcrown <alpha-beta-crown path>
 ```
+Hint: The abcrown path is like `xxx/complete_verifier/abcrown.py`

 For CC:
 ```bash
 python3 src/run_abcrown_cc.py <model_name> --abcrown <alpha-beta-crown path>
 ```
+Hint: The abcrown path is like `xxx/complete_verifier/abcrown.py`

 We provide the network traces and training files for our Aurora implementation in ```Aurora/```.